Fab Lab Jalalabad

 The village kids love to have their pictures taken and always enjoy it when we come by to hike up to the caves.
 We hook them up with a bottled water and a dollar each for being our guides.
 See how blond the kid in the middle of the photograph above is?
 You see that a lot of that in Nangarhar Province.
 The Soviets kept it pretty quiet when they were here and even had an R&R camp in Jalalabad.
 They also let their troops off the base and into the bazaar where they could support the local economy.
 I go to the bazaar all the time myself and the local merchants seem to enjoy it when an international stops in to chat them up and buy junk.

-Many of the locals think our troops are cowards because they only see them in armored trucks racing through the town and pointing weapons at anyone and who they feel gets to close to them.
+Many of the locals think our troops are cowards because they only see them in armored trucks racing through the town and pointing weapons at anyone and who they think too close to them.
 The Soviets flooded the bazaar when they were off duty and I believe our troops and the Afghan people would both benefit if our military adopted the same liberty policy as the Soviets.
 Getting close to the locals is a good thing and the basic tenant of our counterinsurgency doctrine.
 Judging from all the blond and red headed kids we see in Jalalabad some of the Russians got a little too close to the locals which is a dangerous game to play in Pashtun lands.

 Little Barabad is really a collection of compounds belonging to one extended family.
 They have goats and sheep, three cows, plus a little corn and wheat but that is about it.